NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/4_auto_api.rst

 Customizing automatically generated APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once these classes are generated, you can customize them by adding methods.
+Once these classes are generated, you can customize them by dynamically adding or replacing attributes/function (a.k.a., monkey patching).

+A typical example is adding methods.
 Let's say you wanted a method that could
 return data from only the first channel.
 You could add that method like this:

 .. code-block:: python